Getting Started

 competition_initialize() | Connected to FMS, before auton | Auton selector |

-autonomous() | 15-second auton period | Run the selected auton routine |
+autonomous() | 15-second auton period (or 60-second skills) | Run the selected auton routine |

 opcontrol() | 1:45 driver control period | Read controller, drive motors |